Vanshika1408/Library-Management-System/README.md

-# Library-Management-System
-Project 2- Building Innovative Systems (UCS757)
-A library management system project built using java swing and mysql in NetBeans IDE.
+A library management system project
+Aims to reduce the paperwork and human effort by automation of the library.
+Built by a team of two in Netbeans IDE using java core.
+Conceptualized using Java Swing and Database Management in MySQL.